akvachan/Food-Vision/README.md

 WORK IN PROGRESS

-Main idea and focus was to compare CNN architectures such as ResNet and YOLO vs a vision-language model (VLM).
+Main idea and focus was to compare CNN architectures such as ResNet and YOLO vs a vision-language model (VLM) such as Falcon 2.

 ## Workflow: ##